ProvableHQ/leo/docs/rfc/003-imports-stabilization.md

 The current design of imports does not provide any guarantees on what's stored in program imports and published with the program to Aleo Package Manager.
-When dependency is "added", it is stored inside imports folder, and it is possible to manually edit and/or add packages in this folder.
+When a dependency is "added," it is stored inside imports folder, and it is possible to manually edit and/or add packages in this folder.

-Also, imports are stored under package name which makes it impossible to import two different packages with the same name.
+Also, imports are stored under the package name which makes it impossible to import two different packages with the same name.

 Another important detail in the scope of this proposal is that in future Leo programs will have the ability to be run with different proving systems and curves, possibly creating incompatibility between programs written for different proving systems or curves.
-To make a foundation for these features imports need to be managed with include/exclude lists for allowed (compatible) proving systems and curves.
+To make a foundation for these features, imports need to be managed with include/exclude lists for allowed (compatible) proving systems and curves.